CandooLabs/claude-year-stats/README.md

 # Claude Code Year in Review

-A Python script that analyzes your Claude Code usage data and generates an interactive HTML report with visualizations.
+A Python script that analyzes your Claude Code usage data and generates a beautiful HTML report with visualizations and a shareable Twitter card.

 ## Features

 - Analyzes Claude Code usage data from `~/.claude` directory
 - Supports multiple data sources: local, remote hosts (via SSH/rsync), and pre-fetched paths
 - Generates an HTML report with:
+  - **Twitter-ready share card** with one-click sharing
-  - Token usage statistics (total and weekly breakdown)
+  - Token usage statistics (total in billions/millions)
-  - Activity calendar with daily usage visualization
+  - Full-year activity calendar (Jan-Dec) with month labels
   - Usage streaks (current and longest)
-  - Model usage breakdown (top 5 models)
+  - Model usage breakdown (top 5 models with clean names)
   - Per-source statistics when using multiple data sources
+  - Weekly token breakdown visualization
+- **Share on X**: Downloads card as PNG image + opens Twitter with pre-filled text
 - Merge data from multiple sources into unified statistics
 - JSON output option for programmatic access